klaudiosinani/hyper-pokemon/readme.md

     // pokemonSyntax defines the color of the terminal tabs.
     // Choose `light` if your pokemon theme is of a more light color
     // or `dark` if you are going with a darker pokemon theme
-    // We plan to complete automate this option, so it's just temporary :)
+    // We plan to completely automate this option, so it's just temporary :)
     //...
 }
 ```